duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/36_rl_baseline.md

     sudo pip install hyperdash && hyperdash signup

 Install the HyperDash app for Android/iOS.
 You can follow the progress of he various experiments there and you'll get a push notification when your experiment finishes or breaks for some reason.

-## Warning

-In the scripts "2-/3-" currently predict the action in the format `[speed,steering angle]` and not the format that is required for this challenge, `[speed left wheel, speed right wheel]`.
-This can be fixed by using the scripts `4-/5` or by using `SteeringToWheelVelWrapper`, located inside of `wrappers.py`.